 To enable debugging you’ll need to open the wp-config.php file of your WordPress install.
 Within it you should find the following line:

 You’ll need to replace false with true and reload your site.
-If it doesn’t exist, you can add it to the top.
+If it doesn’t exist, you can add the code below to the top of this file.

 4. Increase Memory Limits

 This can be done through the wp-config.php file on many installs.

 upload_max_filesize = 32M post_max_size = 48M memory_limit = 128M max_execution_time = 300 max_input_vars = 1000 max_input_time = 300 Php: version: 5.6.40

 Permission and ownership issues can cause problems, make sure all of the file and folder has the correct permissions.